Beyond the aXis of Truth II: Synopsis

 Case 4: Fighting over a mysterious inheritance becomes deadly.
 Seven red-haired women, poised to inherit a strange fortune, are murdered one after another, with only three left, with two already known to the police and the last one's whereabouts currently unknown.
 It is later discovered that electricity literally runs within the hairs as people start turning up electrocuted to death.
 An unscrupulous journalist, determined to discover the truth by any means necessary, ends up dead as well, but the police quickly discovers that someone else is also involved in the murders, as he had been bludgeoned to death instead of being electrocuted.

-The last surviving heir is later revealed to be one of the team's investigators, Zhou Xingxing (Stella Ng), who ultimately inherits the fortune due to the deaths of the other two.
+The last surviving heir is later revealed to be one of the team's investigators, Zhou Xingxing, who ultimately inherits the fortune due to the deaths of the other two.

-Case 5: A wedding turns into tragedy when the groom (Huang Yiliang) suddenly rejects his bride upon laying eyes on Pinyu, causing her to end up in a coma when she attempts suicide out of grief.
+Case 5: A wedding turns into tragedy when the groom suddenly rejects his bride upon laying eyes on Pinyu, causing her to end up in a coma when she attempts suicide out of grief.
 The wedding guests are then treated to another shock when the young daughter of two guests suddenly bites her pet dog to death and starts eating it raw.
-All the cases link back to a psychiatrist Li Zhijian (Rayson Tan) who believes he can bring out a person's latent genes of their past life.
+All the cases link back to a psychiatrist Li Zhijian who believes he can bring out a person's latent genes of their past life.
 Even more disturbingly, children are going missing and suspicion falls upon one of Zhijian's patients.
 Just when the investigation becomes complicated, Xueming is shot right in front of Pinyu...

 Case 6: What seemed to be ecoterrorism takes a turn for the strange when several deaths involving plants attacking humans are reported, causing Xueming to remember his lost love Li Yiwen.
-He and Pinyu are stunned when they come across Chen Meishan (Priscelia Chan), an ecology conservation activist who looks exactly like Yiwen, but she is wary of the two while a mysterious figure (Zen Chong) lurks in the shadows, using his ability to manipulate plants to commit more murders.
+He and Pinyu are stunned when they come across Chen Meishan, an ecology conservation activist who looks exactly like Yiwen, but she is wary of the two while a mysterious figure lurks in the shadows, using his ability to manipulate plants to commit more murders.
 This is a continuation of the last arc of the first season.